Do I need a certain weightlifting ability to attend?

 We coordinate seminars throughout the camp with guest speakers and experts on various topics in Chinese weightlifting.
 Outside of that, we usually rest or eat.
 Sometimes people will go shopping if it is convenient to do so.

-Yes, on Sundays we will coordinate some outings to popular tourist attractions or the city center.
+Yes, we will coordinate some outings to popular tourist attractions or the city center.
 These outings are NOT mandatory and not included in the camp fee.
 Please let us know if you do NOT want to go since we need to coordinate transportation, restaurant reservations, etc.

 Will I meet my weightlifting idols?